 Sender Email Address

-Have you received a scam as a web designer?
+Have you received a web design scam email?
 We would appreciate if you reach out to us with a link to a screenshot of the email, along with the sender’s name and email address.
 We would love to analyze it and update this article to include it.